MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 - Azure Key Vault
 - Azure Data Factory for running developed engineering pipelines to transformations
-- A security user group that you give access to the Azure Databricks Analytics and Data Science workspace
+- A security user group that you give access to the Azure Databricks analytics and data science workspace
 - A service principal that's used by the data integration to deploy ingest jobs to the Azure Databricks engineering workspace

-Additional services such as Azure Event Hub, Azure IoT Hub, Stream Insight, and Azure Machine Learning can optionally be created.
+Additional services such as Azure Event Hub, Azure IoT Hub, Azure Stream Analytics, and Azure Machine Learning can optionally be created.

->[!IMPORTANT]
+> [!IMPORTANT]
->A **data integration** is responsible for ingestion of external data into a read data source.
+> A **data integration** is responsible for ingestion of external data into a read data source.
 The data should avoid having any data transformations applied to it apart from data quality checks and application of data types.

 For more information, see [Data landing zone data integrations](architectures/data-landing-zone-data-integration.md).